DaPraxis/DaPraxis.github.io/_portfolio/word-embedding-language-model.md

 Now *data* is a Python dict which contains the vocabulary, as well as the inputs and targets for all three splits of the data. *data*['vocab'] is a list of the 250 words in the dictionary; *data*['vocab'][0] is the word with index 0, and so on. *data*['train_inputs'] is a 372,500 x 3 matrix where each row gives the indices of the 3 context words for one of the 372,500 training cases.

 *data*['train_targets'] is a vector giving the index of the target word for each training case.
 The validation and test sets are handled analogously.

-Even though you only have to modify two specific locations in the code, you may want to read through this code before starting the assignment.

 # Part 1: GLoVE Word Representations